sbb-design-systems/lyne-components/README.md

 ## Verify
 - If a travis release job is running, semantic-release did not run yet, and a new change with a breaking change is pushed to master, what happens?
 Travis should not make a new release, but make another build afterwards with a new release containing both changes
 - For how long are deployments saved on netlify?
 Forever?
 30 days?
 1 year?
+- For merge checks on travis: make sure semantic-release and deploy does not run

 ## SemVer
 We use semantic versioning